 Cycle diagrams use pictures and text labels to show the stages in a process, such as the water cycle or the life cycle of an organism.
-Wixie even includes a cycle template students can open on their own.
+Wixie even includes cycle templates students can open on their own.
 Here's how.

 Using the cycle template in Wixie

-Have them click the Paint button to find tools they can use to draw illustrations for each stage in the cycle.
+Students can use the paint tools to add illustrations for each stage in the cycle.

-There is a Life Cycles folder in the Library with images for each stage in the life cycle of organisms like plants, butterflies, and frogs.
+Students can use the Image button on the toolbar to add a sticker from the Life Cycles folder in the Stickers library.
+The Life Cycle folder includes images for each stage in the life cycle of organisms like plants, butterflies, and frogs.

 Cycles without a template

 Students don't have to use a template to showcase their understanding of a cycle.
 Even young learners can use the tools mentioned above to paint and label a scientific process from a blank page.

 To start from a blank canvas in Wixie, simply have students log in and click the New button.

 Students who haven't used Wixie will automatically begin at a blank canvas!

 As students gain skills using Wixie's tools to share their learning in the cycle diagram, push them to create longer presentations about each stage in the cycle.